 Lipomas are non cancerous lumps caused by an overgrowth of fat cells.
-Find out more about lipomas and its treatment.
+Find out more about lipomas and the treatment.

 What is it